Lapin0t/grothendieck-cern/README.md

 that these things were being said.
-For the first time since I've been doing this kind of lecture, spontaneously, without anything having been agreed in advance, after the mathematical lecture which was indeed very esoteric and which in itself was very tedious and burdensome---I had to apologize several times during the lecture because really it was quite intolerable---well immediately afterwards an extremely interesting discussion took place precisely on the theme: "What's the point of this kind of mathematics?" and "What's the point of this kind of ritual of giving lectures to people who have absolutely
+For the first time since I've been doing this kind of lecture, spontaneously, without anything having been agreed in advance, after the mathematical lecture which was indeed very esoteric and which in itself was very tedious and burdensome—I had to apologize several times during the lecture because really it was quite intolerable—well immediately afterwards an extremely interesting discussion took place precisely on the theme: "What's the point of this kind of mathematics?" and "What's the point of this kind of ritual of giving lectures to people who have absolutely